kubos/kubos/docs/os-docs/kubos-linux-on-iobc.rst

     or run the script natively.

-A script is available to create an SD card image with the latest KubOS Linux kernel and root filesystem.
+A script is available to create an SD card image with the latest Kubos Linux kernel and root filesystem.

 Navigate to the 'kubos-linux-build/tools' directory.